DIEP Flap Breast Reconstruction

 9) What will my recovery be like?

-When you come for your initial consultation, you may obtain a list of patients who have had a DIEP flap performed by Dr. Anu Bajaj and Dr. Paramjit Bajaj.
+When you come for your initial consultation, you may obtain a list of patients who have had a DIEP flap performed for breast reconstruction by Dr. Anu Bajaj and Dr. Paramjit Bajaj.
 These patients have agreed to speak with you and discuss their experience with you.